 Foreign currency transactions are initially recorded in the reporting currency, by applying to the foreign currency amount the exchange rate between the reporting currency and the foreign currency at the date of the transaction.
-However, for practical reasons, the Company uses a monthly average rate if the average rate approximate the actual rate at the date of the transactions.
+However, for practical reasons, the Company uses a monthly average rate if the average rate approximate the actual rate at the date of the transactions, b) Conversion c) Treatment of exchange difference

-b) Conversion

-Monetary assets and liabilities denominated in foreign currencies are reported using the closing rate at the reporting date.
-Non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are reported using the closing rate at the reporting date, Non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.